Freinsheim station: Infrastructure

 The station has three platforms tracks and two platforms.
 One platform is used by trains towards Neustadt or Grünstadt on the Palatinate Northern Railway, while the other platform is used by trains coming from Frankenthal or Grünstadt running on the Freinsheim–Frankenthal line.
 The station building, which was built as a single block, is no longer used.

 The station is located on the western outskirts of Freinsheim.
 To the south of the station is the junction of the Freinsheim–Frankenthal line with the Palatine Northern Railway.
 The station has an important function as a node in the Palatinate due to its central location in the Frankenthal-Grünstadt-Bad Dürkheim triangle.

 The station building, a three-story stucco building with a sandstone portico and a wooden roof, was built in 1872/73 and is a listed building.

 Operations

 Freinsheim station is served exclusively by local services.
-The two lines are operated mainly by class 628 electric multiple units.
+The two lines are operated mainly by Alstom Coradia LINT electric multiple units.
 Services run between Neustadt and Freinsheim every half hour on week days.
 Once an hour these continue to Grünstadt.
-Trains from Frankenthal end in Ramsen on weekdays; they only continue to Eiswoog on Sundays and public holidays.
+Trains from Frankenthal end in Ramsen on weekdays; they only continue to Eiswoog or Monsheim on Wednesdays, Sundays and public holidays.